TheresaLui/SelfHelpContent_v2/articles/microsoft.Databricks_DeltaIssues_TSG/solution-delta-query-partial-recs-retrieved.md

 ## **Solution**

 * Move the delta log out of the dataset directory.
 Then the directory becomes a normal parquet directory.
 * Apply [Convert to Delta](https://docs.microsoft.com/azure/databricks/spark/latest/spark-sql/language-manual/convert-to-delta).
-This re-creates the delta transaction log with all the commits.
+This recreates the delta transaction log with all the commits.
 * Query command on the directory to fix the delta log transaction log issued to delta table should fetch all the records.

 ## **Recommended Documents**